Major Release: You can now generate VPATs® Using AI.

 • using other third-party integrations such as plugins or widgets

 Many people use the term ADA compliance checker to refer to an automated scan.
-Scans do not, in any way, check for ADA compliance, but they do help us instantly flag a number of accessibility issues for manual review.
+Scans do not check for ADA compliance, but they do help instantly flag accessibility issues for manual review.
+It’s always best if you have as few scan errors as possible – ideally 0 – for your Shopify website.

-WAVE by WebAIM is the most popular scan as it’s beginner friendly and can even help you learn about accessibility as you go through the scan results.
+WAVE by WebAIM is the most popular scan as it’s beginner friendly and can help you learn about accessibility as you go through the results.
+AXE is another good scan that is more developer-centric.
+Many people like Google Lighthouse because it returns a percentage score.

-Can You Help Me with Shopify ADA Compliance Services?
+Do you offer Shopify ADA Compliance Services?

 Related Posts